 - Acidic beverages

-- Chemicals processed foods
+- Chemicals in fermented and processed foods

 - Foods contaminated by bacteria or parasites